TRSTN4/br4nch/docs/functions/get/get_position.md

 **Optional argument(s):**

 - *node* - The node(s) to display the corresponding position(s).
-- *sensitive* - If this argument is 'True', then the filled in node must be match case-sensitive.
+- *match_node* - If this argument is 'True', then the filled in node(s) must be case-sensitive and words.
 - *include* - If the given word(s) are in the node, the node will be displayed.
 Else, it will not be displayed.
 - *exclude* - If the given word(s) are in the node, the node will not be displayed.
 Else, it will be displayed.
+- *match_include* - If this argument is 'True', then the filled in word(s) must be case-sensitive and words.
+- *match_exclude* -  If this argument is 'True', then the filled in word(s) must be case-sensitive and words.
 - *beautify* - If this argument is 'True', then the result will be displayed with a special tree format.

 **Guide:**